Skip to content

 @tailwind utilities;

-Most of our projects fancy these indispensable plugins:
+Most of our projects use these plugins:

 module.exports = {